 Delivering excellence in health and social care at an individual, team and organisational level is not just desirable but achievable.
-The philosophy of this programme is that for excellence to flourish every member of staff must be committed to, and play their part in, an integrated governance approach; where people-centredness and people centred approaches to care are afforded the same esteem and recognition as finance, performance, risk management, safety and quality.
-The programme is designed to develop and equip critical advocates and ambassadors for quality, safety and governance in health and social care – and enables you to apply comprehensive knowledge, understanding, expertise and advanced skills to lead the evidence based enhancement of quality, safety and governance in health and social care settings.
-The programme is suitable for individuals from the public, independent and voluntary sectors, from any professional background, including clinical and support services.
+The philosophy of this course is that for excellence to flourish every member of staff must be committed to, and play their part in, an integrated governance approach.
+This is where people-centredness and people centred approaches to care are afforded the same esteem and recognition as finance, performance, risk management, safety and quality.

 What you study

-The programme is taught in short study blocks spread across the academic year and comprising a total of 14 contact days.
+The course is taught in short study blocks spread across the academic year over a total of 14 contact days.
 We use a range of teaching methods including lectures and workshops, student-led seminars, action learning, interactive and online learning activities, directed and self-directed study activities.
-You are supported by the module tutors with extensive experience in this subject area and the programme leader who is a member of the founding cohort for the NHS England and Health Foundation Q Initiative.How you are assessed
+You are supported by module tutors with extensive experience in this subject area and the programme leader who is a member of the founding cohort for the NHS England and Health Foundation Q initiative.

-Graduates from this programme are equipped with a range of knowledge, expertise and experiences such as advanced reasoning and decision-making skills.
-They are able to work collaboratively, present, research and have strong ICT skills that are highly sought after by employers today.
+On successful completion of this course are equipped with a range of knowledge and expertise such as advanced reasoning and decision-making skills.
+You are also able to work collaboratively, present and research and you have strong ICT skills highly sought by employers.

-The programme is relevant for staff working in, or aspiring to undertake, specialist quality, safety or governance roles as well as those facing these issues as part of a wider role.
+The programme is relevant for you if you are working in, or would like to work in a specialist quality, safety or governance role, or one covering these issues.

 Fees and funding